stonepros/stone/doc/dev/developer_guide/running-tests-locally.rst

 Running test using vstart_runner.py
 -----------------------------------
-CephFS and Ceph Manager code is be tested using `vstart_runner.py`_.
+StoneFS and Stone Manager code is be tested using `vstart_runner.py`_.

 Running your first test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Python tests in Ceph repository can be executed on your local machine using `vstart_runner.py`_.
+The Python tests in Stone repository can be executed on your local machine using `vstart_runner.py`_.
 To do that, you'd need `teuthology`_ installed::

     $ virtualenv --python=python3 venv